crabs text index | photo index

 They tend to move slowly.

-The sponge continues to live and grow and the crab constantly trims it to the right size.
-The sponge camouflages the crab so well that it is almost impossible to spot unless it moves.
-The sponge doesn't only disguise the crab.
-Sponges usually taste bad so this may discourage predators from taking a bite out of the crab even if it is discovered.
+The sponge crab uses its pincers to snip out a cap out of a living ascidian or sponge to fit over its body.
+To grip this cap as it walks around, the crab's last pair of legs are slender, bent over its back and tipped with sharp little claws.
+The ascidian or sponge continues to live and grow and the crab constantly trims it to the right size.
+The crab's camouflage is do good that it is almost impossible to spot unless it moves.
+The disguise usually tastes bad and provides additional protection by discouraging predators from taking a bite out of the crab even if it is discovered.
 Like other crabs that rely on a disguise, it tends to move slowly.

 What does it eat?
-The sponge crab is a scavenger eating dead plants and animals that it comes across.
+The sponge crab is a scavenger, eating dead plants and animals that it comes across.

-s on the underside.
+Sponge crab babies: Females have distinctive longitudinal grooves on the underside.
 The eggs of some species hatch into young crabs instead of free-swimming larvae.
 These young shelter for some time under their mother's abdomen.

 From above, looks like just